Loudoun MacLean: Post-war career

 On 1 January 1927 MacLean was promoted from flight lieutenant to squadron leader.
 He was posted to the RAF Depot at RAF Uxbridge on 15 July 1929, then to the No. 1 School of Technical Training, for engineer duties in No. 1 (Apprentices) Wing, at RAF Halton on 10 November.
 He left Halton on 2 March 1934, and on the 14th was posted to the Home Aircraft Depot at RAF Henlow, serving there until 3 September.
 He then served on the Central Trade Test Board at the Reception Depot at RAF West Drayton until 16 March 1935.
 Finally, on 1 April 1935 Maclean was placed on the retired list on account of his ill-health.

 However he returned to service during the Second World War, being commissioned as a temporary lieutenant-commander (A) in the Royal Navy's Fleet Air Arm on 31 August 1939.
+He resigned from active duty on 8 March 1943, and on 1 June 1944, he was granted seniority with his position in the Royal Naval Volunteer Reserve.